Below is our current Board of Visitors as of February 2017.

 Office: 218-727-8446 Direct: 218-279-2400

-Nicole is a North Dakota native and was born and raised in Fargo-Moorhead.
-Nicole graduated from North Dakota State University with her degree in Hospitality/Tourism Management in 2008.
+Nicole is a North Dakota native and was born and raised in Fargo.
+She is an North Dakota State graduate with her degree in Hospitality/Tourism Management (2008).
 During college she was very involved with the NDSU Hospitality Student Association in which she held office as a co-fundraiser and president.
-She is the Marketing Director at the Fargo-Moorhead Convention & Visitors Bureau and has been with the FM CVB since 2009 where she started as a sales manager.
-In her spare time Nicole loves traveling to new places, remodeling her old home with her husband and taking her two Siberian Huskies for walks in downtown Fargo.
-She volunteers with Fargo-Moorhead Pride and was a 2013 graduate of the United Way: 35 Under 35 Women's Leadership Program.
+Nicole spent 8 years at the Fargo-Moorhead Convention & Visitors Bureau where she began her career in tourism as a sales manager and later promoted to Marketing Director.
+She has circled back to her bison roots and is proud to be part of the wonderful team at the NDSU Foundation and Alumni Association as the Director of Events and Facilities.
+In her spare time Nicole loves traveling to new places, remodeling her old home with her husband and taking their two Siberian Huskies for walks in downtown Fargo.
+Nicole was a 2013 graduate of the United Way: 35 Under 35 Women's Leadership Program.

 Andrea graduated from NDSU in 2004 with a degree in Hospitality Management.
 While attending college, she gained experience by working summers at Boundary Waters in Minnesota, Walt Disney World EPCOT in Florida, and Yellowstone National Park in Wyoming.
-She currently works for LaHaise Management, a franchise for Buffalo Wild Wings, for the past 13 years starting as a restaurant manager and now as Operations Assistant / Marketing Director.
+She currently works for LaHaise Management, a franchise for Buffalo Wild Wings, for the past 13 years starting as a restaurant manager and now as the Human Resources Director.

 For NDSU and the college, Andrea was a co-founder of the HSA Food and Wine Show, Board member on the Dean’s Student Advisory Committee, participated on a search committee for the college and is a guest speaker to hospitality classes.

 EILEEN MANBECK KARP

 Mendota Heights, MN 55118